outdreamer/build-a-cure-1/docs/tasks/ideas.md

             - frame something in a different way if theyre not understanding it, until they understand it - misunderstandings are usually the responsibility of the communicator rather than the interpreter
             - give other people freedom (ask them questions, ask their opinion, give them opportunities to say no, trust their answers when possible, give them information & insights, etc)
             - protect other people (make sure other people arent exploited more than they deserve, without making the exploiter feel too bad to recover)
+            - make minor negative things seem very bad so there's no incentive to do major negative things

             - criticism
               - dont criticize in a way that cannot be recovered from if avoidable